open-telemetry/opentelemetry-specification/specification/api-metrics.md

 To produce measurements using an instrument, you need an SDK that implements the `Meter` API.
-This interface consists of a set of instrument constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.
+This interface consists of a set of instrument constructors, functionality related to label sets, and a facility for capturing batches of measurements in a semantically atomic way.

 There is a global `Meter` instance available for use that facilitates